 245.465 Duties of county board.

 Subdivision 1.
-Spend according to plan; other listed duties.
-The county board in each county shall use its share of mental health and Community Social Services Act funds allocated by the commissioner according to the biennial mental health component of the county's community social services plan as approved by the commissioner.
+Use of mental health funds.
+The county board in each county shall use its share of mental health funds allocated by the commissioner according to the mental health plan approved by the commissioner.
 The county board must:

-(2) with the involvement of the local adult mental health advisory council or the adult mental health subcommittee of an existing advisory council, develop a biennial adult mental health component of the community social services plan which considers the assessment of unmet needs in the county as reported by the local adult mental health advisory council under section 245.466, subdivision 5, clause (3).
+(2) with the involvement of the local adult mental health advisory council or the adult mental health subcommittee of an existing advisory council, develop a biennial adult mental health plan which considers the assessment of unmet needs in the county as reported by the local adult mental health advisory council under section 245.466, subdivision 5, clause (3).
 The county shall provide, upon request of the local adult mental health advisory council, readily available data to assist in the determination of unmet needs;

 (4) provide for screening of adults specified in section 245.476 upon admission to a residential treatment facility or acute care hospital inpatient, or informal admission to a regional treatment center;